 To create outstanding and challenging TV which makes headlines -

->Our World: The World’s Most Dangerous Hospital has been nominated for Best International Investigative Documentary at the 2015 Association of International Broadcasting Awards (AIBs).
-Wish us luck at the awards ceremony on Nov 4th in London.
+>Our World: The World’s Most Dangerous Hospital was nominated for Best International Investigative Documentary at the 2015 Association of International Broadcasting Awards (AIBs).

 >The BBC Our World documentary Deported to Afghanistan was broadcast on 17th July

 2015 to great impact, with special reports on the BBC Six and Ten O’Clock News, Radio

 4’s World Tonight, Radio 5 Live and the Victoria Derbyshire Show on BBC2.
 Over seven

 >The BBC Our World documentary The World’s Most Dangerous Hospital prompted immediate reaction from the Guatemalan Government.
 Within a day of broadcast the Health Minister made an emergency visit to the institution promising urgent action.

 Marshall Corwin (Producer/Camera) and Chris Rogers (Reporter) filmed undercover in Guatemala City’s notorious mental hospital.
 The disturbing documentary was broadcast on BBC World News and BBC News Channel on the weekend of 5 December 2014, along with a half hour radio documentary on BBC World Service in the ‘Assignment’ strand.